iasd-deploy/deploy-adventistas.org/app/pt/wp-content/plugins/wordpress-seo/readme.txt

 == Screenshots ==

-1. The Yoast SEO plugin general meta box.
-You'll see this on edit post pages, for posts, pages and custom post types.
-2. Example of the SEO analysis functionality.
-3. Example of the readability analysis functionality.
+1. The modern interface makes Yoast SEO easy to work with.
+2. Easily manage how your posts and pages appear in SERPs.
+3. Yoast SEO Premium has extra crawl optimization options.
-4. Overview of site-wide SEO problems and possible improvements.
+4. Yoast SEO integrates with tools like Semrush and Wincher.
-5. Control over which features you want to use.
-6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+5. The famous SEO and readability analyses in Yoast SEO.
+6. See what your post looks like in Google.
+7. The First-time configuration helps you get started quickly.
+8. The inclusive language analysis in Yoast SEO.

 == Changelog ==

-= 19.9 =
-Release Date: October 25th, 2022

-Yoast SEO 19.9 is out today.
-Yoast SEO already supports the Schema necessary for Google's Site Names update, but we've expanded support for it in this release.
-In addition, we give users more control over what names they can add, including an alternate title.
-Of course, there's a lot more, so check it out!
-Read more about what's new in Yoast SEO 19.9 in [our release post in English](https://yoa.st/release-25-10-22) or [our release post in Spanish](https://yoa.st/release-25-10-22-spanish)!

-Enhancements:

-* Adds input fields to overwrite the site name, as well as an extra input field for a (potentially shorter) alternate name.
-Google introduced new support for [site names in Google Search](https://developers.google.com/search/blog/2022/10/introducing-site-names-on-search).
-Yoast SEO already outputs this value correctly, using the WordPress site name.
-With these changes, we have increased the control site owners have over this value.
-* Improves the Schema output for Organization by no longer putting out an empty array if no social profiles have been added for it.
-* Adds immediate keyphrase tracking after connecting to Wincher.

-Bugfixes:

-* Fixes a bug where a fatal error would be thrown when using the `wpseo_breadcrumb_links` filter in the wrong way on PHP 8.0+.
-* Fixes a bug where social or canonical URLs containing `@` would lead to encoding issues.
-Props to [@stodorovic](https://github.com/stodorovic).
-* Fixes a bug where the buttons in the _FAQ_ and in the _how-to_ block would be hardly visible when using a dark theme.
-* Fixes a bug where the number of words would be counted incorrectly when using Cyrillic script.
-Props to [kudinovfedor](https://github.com/kudinovfedor).
-* Fixes a bug where the _previously used keyphrase_ assessment would also appear under the readability analysis tab when the cornerstone content toggle would be switched on.
-* Fixes a bug where the SEO optimization routine would give an error when an image file of an image linked in a post could not be retrieved.
-* Fixes a bug where the wrong canonical URL would be set on attachment pages.

-Other:

-* Adds taxonomy information to breadcrumbs of type "term" to be able to filter them better with the `wpseo_breadcrumb_links` filter.
-Props to [@svenvonarx](https://github.com/svenvonarx).
-* Adds a `wpseo_primary_category_admin_pages` filter to enable the use of the primary category in the post URL of additional admin pages besides the default ones.
-Props to [@ssvet](https://github.com/ssvet).
-* Reinstates the `wpseo_twitter_card_type` filter that was wrongly deprecated in 19.8.

-= 19.8 =
-Release Date: October 11th, 2022

-Yoast SEO 19.8 is out now!
-In this release, we’ve mainly focused on enhancements, fixes, and other improvements.
-For instance, you’ll find improvements to our structured data implementation.
-Check it out!
-Read more about what's new in Yoast SEO 19.8 in [our release post in English](https://yoa.st/release-11-10-22) or [our release post in Spanish](https://yoa.st/release-11-10-22-spanish)!

-Enhancements:

-* Enhances the Schema breadcrumbs generation to make sure that empty list items are not included, preventing Schema validation errors.
-* Adds a `X-Robots-Tag: noindex, follow` header to all comment feeds to prevent them from being indexed, reducing duplicate content.
-* Removes two notifications from the Yoast SEO dashboard: the one suggesting enabling auto-updates, and the one suggesting activating an add-on that is installed but currently inactive.
-* Forces the `twitter:card` meta tag to the preferred `summary_large_image` value.

-Bugfixes:

-* Fixes a bug where a fatal error would be thrown on WordPress.com using PHP 8.0 in relation with the Debug Bar.
-* Fixes a bug where a fatal error would be thrown when the `php_uname()` function is disabled by the web hosting provider and usage tracking is enabled.
-* Fixes a bug where changes in the replacement variables (e.g. the value of the `%%title%%` replacement variable when the post title changes) would not be reflected in the Meta description length, the SEO title width, and the Keyphrase in SEO title assessments.
-* Fixes a bug where passing `__false` to the `wpseo_robots` filter would result in a `max-image-preview:large` robots meta directive instead of the desired `noindex, nofollow` directive.
-* Fixes a bug where robots meta tags would be unintentionally synchronized between pages in different languages when using multilingual plugins like WPML or Polylang.
-* Fixes a bug where the query parameters from an image URL would be omitted in the sitemap.xml.
-* Fixes a bug where the sidebar issue counter would show a wrong number of issues, on the first page load after an issue was resolved.
-* Fixes a bug where Yoast SEO would conflict with Elementor, when Yoast SEO Premium or Yoast News SEO or Yoast Video SEO is active, throwing console errors.

-Other:

-* Deprecates the `wpseo_twitter_card_type` filter.
+= 20.6 =

+Release date: 2023-04-26

+Today's release of Yoast SEO 20.6 has enhancements and fixes to improve your SEO work.
+The update features a new readability analysis — a helpful addition alerting you whenever you use too much center-aligned text.
+Check out more details now!
+Find out more about what's new in Yoast SEO 20.6 in [our release post](https://yoa.st/release-26-4-23)!

+#### Enhancements

+* Improves performance when the SEO data optimization has not been completed.
+Props to @PypWalters.

+= 20.5 =

+Release date: 2023-04-11

+Our latest release, Yoast SEO 20.5, includes enhancements and fixes to elevate your SEO journey.
+One of the most exciting updates is our improved Google SERP preview, now aligned with Google's current styling for both mobile and desktop.
+This allows you to see how well your snippets are optimized for the search result pages.
+Read all about it!
+Find out more about what's new in Yoast SEO 20.5 in [our release post](https://yoa.st/release-11-4-23)!

+#### Enhancements

+* Updates mobile and desktop Google snippet previews to be in line with Google's current styling.
+* Improves the recognition of keyphrases starting with a period (e.g., ".net developer") by the _keyphrase in title_ assessment.
+* Cleans up indexables that got orphaned because posts/terms/users got deleted while Yoast SEO was deactivated.

+#### Bugfixes

+* Fixes a bug where a fatal error would be thrown when upgrading Yoast SEO while having Local SEO active but never executed.
+* Fixes a bug where, if a content pertaining to a deleted user is re-assigned to another user, the indexables related to the deleted user are not updated with the new `author_id`.
+* Fixes a bug where posts in Elementor would persistently require an update when a related keyphrase was added.
+* Fixes a bug where the Google preview would show a duplicate slug in the breadcrumbs when the slug included encoded characters.
+* Fixes a bug where the highlighting for the _passive voice_, _sentence length_, _transition words_, and _inclusive language_ assessments would not be applied to the first sentence of a paragraph if the paragraph contained a new line character.
+* Fixes a bug where the highlighting would not be applied in the image captions in Classic editor when the match was found in the first sentence.
+* Fixes a bug where the highlighting would not be applied to the first sentence in Classic editor when an image without caption was added at the beginning of a paragraph.
+* Fixes a bug where the _passive voice_ and _transition words_ assessments would show an incorrect percentage in the feedback when a new line character was used inside a paragraph.

+#### Other

+* Changes the last step of the `First-time configuration` to highlight the free webinar availability.
+* Drops compatibility with PHP 5.6, 7.0 and 7.1.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).